 - Click Customize Ribbons

-- Under the Main Tabs area, Check tick box of Developer.
+- Under the Main Tabs area, Check the tick box of Developer.

 - Hit OK to close the Excel Options dialog box.

-- In the Project – VBAProject pane, do a right click to open shortcut menu, select Insert and then click UserForm.
+- In the Project – VBAProject pane, do a right-click to open a shortcut menu, select Insert, and then click UserForm.